etsy/morgue/features/upload/README.md

 ## Overview

-We don't want to end up in the business of file management.
+- We don't want to end up in the business of file management.

-We do want to help smooth out the process of adding files to an event.
+- We do want to smooth out the process of associating files to events.

 What we're aiming for is something that will:
 - Accept images (drag + drop)
-- Pass images from the web-browser to the server.
+- Pass images from the web-browser to the web-server.
-- Upload image via webDAV to a configured host.
+- Upload image via webDAV or other from the web-server to a remote host.
 - Store an accessible URL for the image using Morgue's image feature
+- Update the current page to show the image .. and hide the preview in the Dropzone.

 ## Front End